Athletes express concern over NCAA settlement's impact on non-revenue sports

 “We were hoping for more of a forced decision with the grandfathering, which now it’s only voluntary, so I’m a little skeptical of things because I have zero clue how schools are going to react to that," Rimmel told The Associated Press.

-Rimmel is still deciding what's best for him, but echoed Moore and Ootsburg in saying that answers are not obvious: “I’m just hoping the schools can make the right decisions with things and have the best interest of the people who were cut.”
+Rimmel is still deciding what's best for him but echoed Moore and Oostburg in saying that answers are not obvious: “I’m just hoping the schools can make the right decisions with things and have the best interest of the people who were cut.”

 AP college sports: https://apnews.com/hub/college-sports